 The cost of the program depends on the location and the services offered there.
 Please ask your Area Director for details as it relates to fees and when those fees are due.
 Cost does vary for each division.

 The cost for tournaments varies per tournament as the price is set by the Tournament Director.
 The scale/level of the tournament and the age group of the players are also factors in how the tournaments are priced.
-The cost for tournaments plus the coaching fee is divided equally amongst the total number of players participating in the tournament.
-The coaching fee also known as the per diem covers the following: gas, food, travel time and coaching time per coach assigned to each team.
+The cost for tournaments is divided equally amongst the total number of players participating in the tournament.

-The season is typically year-long with two breaks; August 1-15 and December 15-31, with the exception of our elite and high school teams.
+The season is typically year-long with a month break; December 15 to January 15, with the exception of our elite and high school teams.
 Games are typically scheduled on weekends – every other weekend (two tournaments per month).

 The fields we use differ by age and are listed on the website, found at www.totalkidproject.org.
 As a program that seeks to develop our players, we do not limit the teams to specific locations.